This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make a single serving carrot cake.
-See the recipe below for ingredient amounts and full recipe instructions.
+These photos walk through how to make this single serving carrot cake recipe.
+See the recipe card below for ingredient amounts and full instructions.

-- In a separate small bowl, whisk together the flour, baking powder, cinnamon, and salt.
+- Whisk dry ingredients.
+In another bowl, whisk together flour, baking powder, cinnamon, and salt.

-- Fold in the grated carrots and chopped pecans.
+- Fold in carrots and pecans.
+Gently stir in the grated carrots and chopped pecans.

-- Add powdered sugar and vanilla extract.
-Mix until smooth and well combined.
+- Add sweetness.
+Mix in powdered sugar and vanilla until fully combined.

 Expert Tips